How To Juice Ginger With and Without Juicer

 The Juicer Method:

 • I always suggest using organic ginger – which doesn't need to be peeled.
 However, if you're unable to, then scrub and peel your ginger.
-You can peel ginger really quickly and easily according to this method.
+You can peel ginger quickly and easily using the method shared in this post on how to peel, cut, grate, and mince ginger.

 Peeled ginger root with a spoon and the peeled skin on marble counter